peter-grainger/GROK-ruby/excercises/objects-variables.md

 b.object_id # => 70237001505260 It's different!!!
 ```

-Note that the `.clone` function is a shallow copy, nested references **do not** get copied as values then get copied as references
+Note that the `.clone` method is a shallow copy, nested references **do not** get copied as values then get copied as references

-Each object created inherits a large amount of library functions.
+Each object created inherits a large amount of library methods.
 The official API documentation: <https://ruby-doc.org/stdlib-2.5.3/>.

 ### Objects Example